DevoInc/python-sdk/docs/api/api.md

   --token TEXT            Secret for the api.
   --jwt TEXT              JWT auth for the api.
   -q, --query TEXT        Query.
+  --ip_as_string          Flag to return ip fields as string.
+If not present,
+                          the default is false and will return an integer.
   --stream / --no-stream  Flag for make streaming query or full query with
                           start and end.
 Default is true